yuanzhongqiao/RTranslator/README.md

 <h3>Libraries and models</h3>

-RTranslator uses 4 external libraries:
+RTranslator uses the following external libraries:

 <a href="https://github.com/niedev/BluetoothCommunicator">BluetoothCommunicator</a> (open-source): Used for Bluetooth LE communication between devices.